Kitware/cmd_queue/README.rst

 This is a simple module for "generating" a bash script that schedules multiples jobs (in parallel if possible) on a single machine.
-There are 3 backends with increasing levels of complexity: serial, tmux, and slurm.

 Overview
 ========